opnfv/promise/requirements/05-impl.rst

 Reply Parameters:

-* subscriptionId (Identifier): Identification of the capacity change event notification issued by the VIM.
+* subscriptionId (Identifier): Identification of the created subscription to receive notifications about capacity change events
 * created (DateTime): Timestamp when subscription has been created
-* m	essage [0..1] (String): Output message that provides additional information about the subscribe request
+* message [0..1] (String): Output message that provides additional information about the subscribe request

 Application/json::

   {
     "created": "2015-03-23T00:00:01Z",
-    "notificationId": "abcdef-ghijkl-123456789"
+    "subscriptionId": "abcdef-ghijkl-123456789"
   }

 Query Resource Capacity